 On the recommendation of the Investment Committee, the Board, after considering the recommendations of the OCC, establishes objective criteria for awarding of financial incentives for the CIO.
 Financial incentives may only be awarded based on the objective criteria adopted by the Board.
 The objective criteria for financial incentives to the CIO shall include: (a) objective benchmarks of investment performance that shall be met or exceeded, and (b) objective criteria used by comparable public pension funds awarding financial incentives to chief investment officers.
 The amount of financial incentives to the CIO in a fiscal year may not exceed 33% of the CIOs compensation.

-Effective July 1, 2019, the financial incentive performance metrics for the CIO are as follows:
+Beginning July 1, 2024, the financial incentive performance metric for the CIO is as follows: